 With interactive content, you can build rich lead profiles over time.
 Every click, answer and choice are registered and used to build up profiles of your prospects.

-If you enjoyed this and want to launch another lead-quiz (or any other interactive content, see here), all the personal information gathered will be added to your customer profiles to create even richer profiles.
+If you enjoyed this and want to launch other lead quizzes (or any other types of interactive content), all the personal information gathered will be added to your customer profiles to create even richer profiles.

-The Lead Quiz is a powerful, inexpensive way to generate leads and capture key insights about your target audience – while activating them with engaging content.
+Lead Quizzes are a powerful and inexpensive way to generate leads and capture key insights about your target audience while activating them with engaging content.
 Marketers can use quizzes to ask their audience questions that help qualify leads and identify those with sales potential.
-By segmenting their quiz participants and integrating with their email automation software, marketers can nurture leads with personalized emails – thus improving conversion and boosting sales.
+By segmenting quizzes, participants are integrating with their email automation software, marketers can nurture leads with personalized emails – thus improving conversion and boosting sales.

 You can easily make your own lead quizzes with our templates.
 Take a look at them!